libakoer/Used_Car_Prices/README.md

 Martin Kõnnussaar

 # Goal
-The goal of the project is to analyze used car sale listings data and find out what features of an used car impact it's price the most.
+The goal of the project is to analyze used car sale listings data and find out what features of an used car impact it's price the most and make a prediction model.

 # Repository
 In the scientificProject folder, we have sample.ipynb which is the main notebook for data processing and visualization.
 There's also the data folder, which is meant for storing datasets and the visualizations folder, which contains generated graphs.
+The notebooks titled with Algne and Proov are for prediction model.

 # Running the code
 1. Download any number of different versions of datasets from https://www.kaggle.com/datasets/austinreese/craigslist-carstrucks-data/ to data folder.